peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### TextPlainUtf8
-    public static final MediaType TextPlainUtf8 Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for Unicode plain text data.
+    public static final MediaType TextPlainUtf8 Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for plain text data that may contain characters outside the basic Latin range (U + 0000 to U + 007F).
 ### MessageRfc822
-    public static final MediaType MessageRfc822 Specifies the media type "message/rfc822" , used for Internet mail messages.
+    public static final MediaType MessageRfc822 Specifies the media type "message/rfc822", used for Internet mail messages.
 ### ApplicationOctetStream
     public static final MediaType ApplicationOctetStream Specifies the media type "application/octet-stream", used for arbitrary